 Because SiD evaluates challenges fully immersed in their real-world context, it finds unique solutions for every situation.
 Given the same challenge in a different place, SiD will come up with a different, more suitable way forward.
 This automatically leads to context-specific and optimized innovation.

 For example, for the Transbay Center project, located in downtown San Franscisco, the best solution for redeveloping an old tranportation hub turned out to be a large public rooftop park, cycling rainwater, building biodiversity, and boosting real estate value.
 In a similar context in downtown Shanghai real estate value was boosted through food producing skyscraper famrs using vertical agriculture and a mixed use circular program.
 Each context offers differences, however subtle, that allows some solutions to work better than others.

 In this photo a multi-disciplinary team consisting of an environmental engineer, business developer, ecologist, communication specialist, planner, physicist and designer is working together on the Schiebroek-Zuid project.
 The photo was taken during a SiD session: our 5-day Innovation Lab where all intelligence of the pre-research covering the full ESLIA spectrum comes together.
 Using systems analysis and mapping new connections are found, and development pathways investigated.
 Rapid assessment cycles are performed on the options on the table, closed loop metabolism is generated and the social and economic effects are evaluated.

 We hope this overview has given some insight in the general structure of SiD, and its working processes.
-There are a few more articles on SiD:
+A more extensive explanation of SiD and all its components can be found on SiD's own website: www.ThinkSiD.org.
+There are also a few more articles on SiD:

 If you are interested in SiD and would like to know more feel free to contact us.
 We regularly organize SiD workshops for companies.
 We'll be happy to discuss developing a workshop for your organization or community.